NVIDIA/DALI/docs/advanced_topics.rst

 DALI Internal Data Format
 -------------------------

-Internally, DALI processes data in the [N, Width, Height, Channels] (HNHWC) format.
+Internally, DALI processes data in the [N, Width, Height, Channels] (NHWC) format.
 To reshape it to NCHW, use the ``\*Permute`` operator family.
 If these operators are used in the middle of a pipeline, the subsequent operations in the pipeline will make incorrect assumptions about the processed data format, and the result will be undefined.